Liouville comparison theory for blowup of Euler-Arnold equations: The general EPDiff equation

-\begin{proof} The Lagrangian flow is an ODE on $\mathbb{R}^n$ for a $C^1$ time-dependent vector field which decays as $r\to \infty$, and thus it is also defined on the same time interval and is $C^1$ in time and space.
-Integrating equation \eqref{gammarderivative} and using the initial condition $\gamma_r(t,0)=1$, we have that
+\begin{proof} { The Lagrangian flow is an ODE on $\mathbb{R}^n$ for a $C^1$ time-dependent vector field which decays as $r\to \infty$ and is thus bounded.
+Consequently the flow is also defined on the same time interval and is $C^1$ in time and space, see~\cite[Proposition 4.1.22]{abraham2012manifolds}.}

+To see the second statement we integrate equation \eqref{gammarderivative} and use the initial condition $\gamma_r(t,0)=1$.
+Then we have that

 for each $r\ge 0$.
 If $\gamma_r(t,r)$ approaches zero as $t\to T$ for some $r\ge 0$, then both sides of this equation must approach negative infinity for that $r$, and in particular $\displaystyle \inf_{r\ge 0} u_r(t,r) \to -\infty$ as $t\to T$.
 So the $C^1$ norm of $u$ must approach infinity, and the solution cannot be continued classically. \end{proof}